serc-chile/SERCpy/docs/source/units.rst

 Compound units
 ~~~~~~~~~~~~~~

 Some quantities relevant for SERCpy are expressed in units that do not have a specific name, but are instead constructed from more basic units.
-A simple example is mass flowrate, which is expressed in terms of `M/T`, where `M` is any mass unit and `T`is any time unit.
+A simple example is mass flowrate, which is expressed in terms of `M/t`, where `M` is a mass unit and `t` is a time unit.

 The rules for constructing units are the following:

-  - Division of units (i.e., units to the power of `-1`) is expressed by `"/"`.
+  - Division of units is expressed with `"/"`.
   - Multiplication of units is expressed by placing a space between the units.
-  - All units at the right side of `"/"` are interpreted as being raise to `-1`.
+  - All units at the right side of `"/"` are interpreted as being raised to `-1`.
 For example, in the case of specific heat capacity units, `"J/kg K"` is correct without the need to put `"kg K"` between parenthesis.

-Units for volumetric flowrate, mass flowrate, specific heat, and density are important for
+Quantities that can be constructed in this way are:

+  - Mass flowrate units: `"M/t"`
+  - Volumetric flowrate units: `"V/t"`
+  - Power units: `"E/t"`
+  - Density units: `"M/V"`
+  - Specific heat capacity units: `"E/M T"`

+Where:

+  - `M` stands for any mass unit
+  - `V` stands for any volume unit
+  - `E` stands for any energy unit
+  - `T` stands for any temperature unit
+  - `t` stands for any time unit

 Unit converting function
 ------------------------

+The main tool that allows to work with different units is the function `convert_units`, which is documented below.
+This function is used internally by the functions and classes to convert the units specified by the user to the default unit system; therefore, it is not crucial for the user to learn to use this function.

 .. autofunction:: sercpy.units.convert_units